Italian Pasta Salad

 Instructions

-• Cook the pasta according to package directions and allow it to cool.
+• Cook pasta according to package instructions in a large pot.
+Drain the pasta in a colander and allow it to cool.
+12 ounces tri-color rotini pasta

 • Just before serving, sprinkle the salad seasoning on top of the salad, then pour the dressing over the top.
 Mix well.
-Add more dressing, if desired.
+3 tablespoons pasta salad seasoning, 1 cup zesty Italian dressing

 Nutrition